 A thought to take the riverside path was pleasant enough but the crowds by the temporary sandy beach suggested bikes would not be a good idea so up a very steep slope to the main road, and back past the Louvre again.

-A wander round the small park by the Parc de la Tour Saint-Jacques, but no photos as the sun was right in the way.
+A wander around the small park by the Parc de la Tour Saint-Jacques, but no photos as the sun was right in the way.
 Finally though, off to the Pompidou Centre, where a Chinese Frenchman was playing Simon and Garfunkel outside the building.

-The streets in this area are very narrow and cramped, but have a charm which is quite appealing in a way.
+The streets in this area are very narrow and cramped but have a charm which is quite appealing in a way.
 A large church had its doors open and I was tempted to go inside and take photos, but I suspected the cool interior might be too enjoyable and I wouldn’t leave.

 Anyhow, time to start heading back to the train station to drop the bikes off again.
 A slight struggle to find the depot behind the station this time and a worry that the apparently closed door would cause problems.
 Turned out it was just stiff and our initial shakes had brought over a chap to open up and let us drop the bikes off for their return trip to London.